 The Charities & Sponsors

-All of the funds raised will go directly to Cork Lions Club projects, the Mercy Cancer CARE Centre at the Mercy University Hospital and the Fort Meagher Restoration Fund.
+All of the funds raised will go directly to Cork Lions Club projects, the Mercy Hospital Foundation’s Cancer Appeal and the Camden Fort Meagher Restoration Fund.

 Lions Clubs of Cork